monikma/monikma.github.io/_posts/2024-04-29-aws-certified-solutions-architect-networking.md

   - next, you need to adjust the **main route tables on both sides** - map the other's CIDR to Peering Connection
   - and lastly, modify **requester security group** - e.g. **allow MySQL traffic from the other VPC CIDR**

+# Route53
+- **DNS service**, registering domain names and pointing them at AWS webservice, DNS operates on port `53`
+  - DNS converts domain names to IP addresses, which computers use to identify each other on the network
+- IPv4 was the old pool of IPs, which are running out (32 bits, 4 billion addresses), this is why we have IPv6 (128 bits, 340 undecilion addresses) (migration is in progress), both are supported by Route53
+- Domains
+  - In this address: `google.com`, `.com` is the **top-level domain (TLD)**, and `google` would be second-level domain
+  - **TLDs are controlled by IANA (Internet Assigned Numbers Authority)**, in a root zone database with all top-level domains
+  - **Domain registrars** are authorities that can assign domain names **directly under TLD**, with **InterNIC (from ICANN)**, which enforces uniqueness, and stores domains in **WHOIS database**; examples: GoDaddy, domain.com, AWS, Namecheap
+- DNS Resolution
+  - **First TLD resolution**, gives you **NS record** - name server record, used by top level domain servers to direct traffic to **content DNS server**, which contains the **authoritative DNS records**
+  - Next, **NS Record leads you SOA record**, this is the **start of the authority**, start of your DNS records
+    - contains: **server name for the zone**, **administrator of the zone**, **current version of data file**, **TTL file on resource records**
+    - all other records, like
+      - **A record** - the mapping between **domain and the IP address**, this has the **TTL**
+      - **CNAME** - resolve one domain name to another, e.g. `m.acloudguru.com`, cannot be used for naked domain names, like `acloudguru.com`
+      - **AWS Alias Record** - is similar to CNAME, maps records to AWS services, can be used for naked domain names, pick this one in the exam
+- How to register a domain name
+  - AWS is now also a domain registrar, so you only need AWS
+  - **Route53 -> Register Domain** -> Select -> checkout -> Enter personal details -> you will receive status email for each domain
+  - EC2 -> create instances in 2 regions, with a simple webpage
+  - Route53 -> Hosted Zone (your **domain will be the hosted zone name**) -> Create record
+    - **Record name - subdomain in front of your main domain**, can keep blank to create for root domain, pick A record
+    - Enter the **public IP addresses of your EC2s**
+    - Set TTL
+    - Set **routing policy**
+- you can also have **private hosted zones with Route53**

+## Route53 routing policies
+- **Simple Routing Policy** - you can only have 1 record, it returns all record values (IPs) in random order
+- **Weighted Routing Policy** - multiple records, some % of traffic to one set and some % to another, create 1 record per EC2 instance, set weights, pick health check
+  - **Health Checks** - you can set it on records, you can set up SNS alerts
+    - Route53 -> Health Checks -> Endpoint -> put your IP, put `index.html` as hostname, no path; create 1 HC per EC2 instance
+    - if HC fails, the Weighted Policy will send traffic to other records
+- **Failover Routing Policy** - multiple records, if one fails HC then the other is a fallback; you need to pick Primary / Secondary
+- **Geolocation Routing Policy** - multiple records, returns based on **requested IP location**; when you create records, you pick location - **continents or countries**
+- **Geoproximity Routing Policy** - needs **Traffic Flow**, you can set a `bias` value to adjust the area of geographical zone
+  - **Route53 Traffic Flow** - **graphical UI, complex workflow for routing**, you can combine other policies, it is using geographical location, latency and availability
+- **Latency Routing Policy** - picks the record with **lowest response time**, you still have to tell AWS its **region**; remember latency changes
+- **Multivalue Answer Policy** - multiple records, works like **Simple Routing Policy but with Health Check**

 # AWS PrivateLink
 - to expose your **VPC to up to thousands of customers' VPC**
 - better than VPC Peering or Internet Gateway because less configuration and more secure